An Organelle Is Best Described As Which Of The Following

 Several key concepts are essential for understanding organelles and their roles within the cell:

 1. Compartmentalization: The membrane-bound nature of organelles allows for the compartmentalization of cellular functions.
 This compartmentalization enables the cell to carry out multiple biochemical reactions simultaneously without interference.
-For example, the enzymes involved in DNA replication are localized to the nucleus, while the enzymes involved in cellular respiration are localized to the mitochondria.
+As an example, the enzymes involved in DNA replication are localized to the nucleus, while the enzymes involved in cellular respiration are localized to the mitochondria.

 Types of Organelles